With permission, Mr Speaker, I will make a statement on last week’s European Council.

 No, the hon.
-Lady obviously failed to recognise the progress that was made at the European Union Council and the decision that was taken—that the EU27 will now be preparing for their position in the negotiations on the future partnership and an implementation period in the lead-up to that partnership.
+Lady obviously failed to recognise the progress that was made at the European Union Council and the decision that was taken—that the EU27 will now be preparing their position in the negotiations on the future partnership and an implementation period in the lead-up to that partnership.
 In the Florence speech, I set out our vision for what that future partnership would look like, and it is now for them to look at what they believe that partnership should be in the future, and that is exactly what they are doing.

 Last year, the European Union had a surplus with us of £71.8 billion.
 A report last week said that if we moved to tariffs, the German auto industry alone would lose 29,000 jobs.
 Was there any realisation at all, during my right hon.
 Friend’s discussions, of the impact of not discussing free trade arrangements, because it is massively in the interests of our partners to maintain reciprocal free trade?
 Do they understand that they would lose far more if we moved to WTO than we would?

-It is very clear that, across the European Union, it is recognised that we need to look at what a trade relationship in the future might be, precisely because, as I have said, my right hon.
-Friend has said, and others have said, this is not just about the United Kingdom’s future position; it is also about jobs in the economies in the EU27.
+It is very clear that, across the European Union, it is recognised that we need to look at what a trade relationship in the future might be, precisely because, as I, my right hon.
+Friend and others have said, this is not just about the United Kingdom’s future position; it is also about jobs in the economies in the EU27.
 As I say, the EU27 are now looking at what they think that partnership could be for the future, and, of course, as I am sure my right hon.
 Friend is aware, there are a number of organisations on the continent now starting to talk about the importance of this relationship for their businesses in the future.

 Could I ask the Prime Minister a question that the Brexit Secretary was unable to answer last week?
 Given that the Government now envisage a two-year transition period where the existing structures of rules and regulations apply, can she clarify whether a pharmaceutical company wanting authorisation to market a new cancer drug in the UK during transition would do so via the European Medicines Agency or a new system as yet undefined?